Fatma-Alhabbash/web_scraping/README.md

 2. In the second Python file (job_scraping), I import the module to extract information about the specific jobs I want.

     - ``` combined_dfs.to_csv('data.csv', index=False) ``` This part of code saves the dataframe in csv.
 File.

+#### Thanks for taking the time to review this project.
+I hope you found it useful.